Gamba, Chad

 Gamba (خامبا) or Ganba is a small town in the Mayo-Kebbi Ouest Region of southwestern Chad.
 It is located approximately 35 km north of Pala, to the southwest of Fianga, about 25 km south of the border with Cameroon.
-Elephant poaching in the area is a problem and of the worst massacres took place in 14-15 March 2013 when 89 elephants, including 33 pregnant females and 15 calves, were slaughtered by poachers near the town.
+Elephant poaching in the area is a problem and of the worst massacres took place on 14-15 March 2013 when 89 elephants, including 33 pregnant females and 15 calves, were slaughtered by poachers near the town.